Ashwini607/Project-work/Documents/git/aboutGitCommand.md

 ### In case you have modified the Github repository related files in computer and want to update in remote repository

--git commit -a -m "A file was deleted"
+If you have deleted certain stuff and want to remove it from remote repository -git commit -a -m "A file was deleted"
 -git push

+If you have made change in some files then add it again before pushing any other files

 ### To add the numbering